 In The Glass Castle, Walls describes growing up in the desert of the American Southwest and then in a West Virginia mining town with her three siblings and the brilliant, unorthodox, irresponsible parents who manage at once to neglect them, love them and teach them to face their fears.

 The story is at times harrowing and at times hilarious as the children go without food and indoor plumbing yet are encouraged to read Shakespeare and dream of the beautiful glass house they will

 all one day build.
 Despite all her hardships, Walls develops the determination to leave West Virginia on her own at the age of sixteen, move to New York City, enroll in Barnard College and eventually become a well-known columnist for New York magazine and MSNBC.com and a television personality.

 Jeannette Walls graduated from Barnard College and was a journalist in New York.
 Her memoir, The Glass Castle, has been a New York Times bestseller for more than six years.
 Walls lives in rural Virginia with her husband, the writer John Taylor.

 About the BBC The Buckeye Book Community (BBC) is a shared experience for new, first-year students that begins in the summer and continues throughout their first year at Ohio State.
 Students receive a copy of the BBC book during orientation and complete the reading before returning to campus in August.
 Throughout the year, students engage in conversation and connect with one another and with university faculty and staff while using the book as a mechanism to explore the transition to college.
 The BBC experience also includes a visit from the featured author and campus events and programs organized around the book’s themes.

 Goals of the BBC:

-Promote reflection and dialogue among first-year students and faculty/staff around a common academic activity.
+Promote reflection and dialogue among first-year students and university faculty/staff.